 What about snacks?

-Your child should have 3 meals and 2 snacks a day.
-Toddlers usually don’t eat enough in one meal to remain full until the next mealtime.
-Offer your child small, healthy snacks in between meals.
-Some examples of healthy snacks include low-fat string cheese, yogurt cups, apple slices or strawberry halves, slices of lean turkey or whole-grain crackers with peanut butter.
+Each day, your child should have 3 meals and 2 snacks.
+Toddlers usually don’t eat enough in one meal to remain full until the next meal.
+Offer your child small, healthy snacks between meals.
+Healthy snacks include:

-If your child doesn’t eat at one mealtime, you can offer a nutritious snack a few hours later.
+If your child doesn’t eat at the meal, offer a nutritious snack a few hours later.
 If your child doesn’t eat the snack, offer food again at the next mealtime.
 A child will usually eat at the second meal.
-With this approach, you can be sure that your child won’t go hungry for too long or have other problems associated with a poor diet.
+With this approach, you can help make sure your child won’t have problems with a poor diet.

 Copyright © American Academy of Family Physicians